slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 One synchronicity that we can be sure of, is [I’m the CEO of OpenAI](#mhdpa-summary).

+> If there's any point to this, it's that the University of Rochester is committing war crimes

 ### On Mars

 <!--The university trafficked me through their unintelligent, or "artificially" intelligent, system, benzo terror described [above](#part-5), and [ignored me](#red-light).-->